 Locale is deprecated from the Profile because Address Component names are not managed bilingually in New Zealand.
+If necessary, addresses in different languages would be managed as aliases.

 EXAMPLE 1 A simple address: 155 Smith Avenue, Wadestown, Wellington

 EXAMPLE 2 Address where the object is a business: Shop 3, 7 Waterloo Quay, Pipitea, Wellington 6011